jeannotlapin/rfc6189bis/draft-zrtp-pq.md

 | "Prsh" |    -  |     -   |  Preshared Non-DH mode |
 |---
 | "Mult" |    -  |     -   |  Multistream Non-DH mode |
+|---
-{: #KeyAgreementTypeBlockValuesNoKeyEchange title="Key Agreement Type Block values for non key exchange mode"}
+{: #KeyAgreementTypeBlockValuesPrshMult title="Key Agreement Type Block values for Preshared and Multistream mode"}

+#### Hybrid KEM designation

+The Hybrid KEM, constructed as decribed in {{HybridKEMSec}}, combines an ECDH algorithm(X25519, X41417 or X448) used in KEM form as described in {{ECHDBasedKEMSec}} and one of the PQ KEM from {{KeyAgreementTypeBlockValuesDHMode}}.
+The 4 characters char describing an hybrid KEM key agreement type block is built using the "Short Type Block" from {{KeyAgreementTypeBlockValuesDHMode}} and {{PostQuantumKeyAgreementTypeBlockValues}}.
+The ECDH-based KEM is always mentionned first.
+Examples:

+* X25519/Kyber512: "X1K1"

+* X448/Saber: "X3A2"

+* X41417/Sike751: "X2S3"

 ### SAS Type Block